ysaakpr/panka/docs/GETTING_STARTED_GUIDE.md

 cat > docs/BACKEND_CONFIG.md << 'EOF'
 # Backend Configuration

-All teams use the shared deployer backend:
+All teams use the shared panka backend:

 ## Configuration

-Add this to your `~/.deployer/config.yaml`:
+Add this to your `~/.panka/config.yaml`:

 ```yaml
 version: v1